Home

 Studies have revealed that EPOC is greater in anaerobic exercise (strength training) than in aerobic exercise (treadmill).
 Ever notice how some people will use a treadmill for months and fail to lose fat?
 The old saying "No pain-no gain", holds true.
 Strength training is you best bet for burning fat.

 To get your maximum EPOC, keep your workouts intense, with short breaks between sets.
 Ideally you should be performing at 85% of your max heart rate.
-Escalating Density Training is an excellent choice for this type of strength /fat loss routine.

 If your goal is build strength, keep your reps between 1-5 per set.
 You will be pushing heavy loads so perform no more than 5 sets per exercise.
 For optimum EPOC, keep rest periods short.